In days of yore, it was easy to spot a geek.

 Heroes & Villains

-Of course, thanks to the popularity of the superhero genre movie, everyone knows the Avengers, Spider-Man, and Wolverine and the X-Men, not to mention Loki, Ultron, Green Goblin, and Magneto.
+Of course, thanks to the popularity of the superhero movie genre, everyone knows the Avengers, Spider-Man, and Wolverine and the X-Men, not to mention Loki, Ultron, Green Goblin, and Magneto.

 But a true geek’s knowledge of heroes and villains goes way beyond popular movies.